Academic

 In addition to interpopulation variation, venoms were documented to vary between individuals within the same population.
 Therefore, the extent of intersexual and ontogenetic venom variation within a population was characterised by housing multiple clutches of these venomous snakes under captivity.
 The differences and similarities in the venom composition, potency and specificity across sexes and ontogenetic stages of N. naja and D. russelii individuals were recorded.
 While intersexual variation was not observed in either of the species, marked differences were observed between the venoms of young and adult D. russelii snakes.
 However, adult and juvenile stages of N. naja were found to produce functionally similar venoms.
 These results shed light on the influence of distinct ecologies on temporal venom variation across the developmental stages of a species.

 Finally, the repercussions of venom variation at various levels on snakebite treatment in India were investigated by performing WHO-recommended preclinical studies.
 These studies highlighted the shortcomings of the currently employed conventional antivenom therapy in mitigating snakebites across the country.
-Overall, these studies also provided valuable insights for the development of advanced snakebite therapeutics that have the potential to save the lives, limbs, and livelihood of India’s thousands of annual snakebite victims.
+Moreover, the findings of this thesis have also provided valuable insights for developing advanced snakebite therapeutics, including broadly neutralising monoclonal antibodies against medically important toxins such as three-finger toxins and snake venom metalloproteases.

 Topic: